 TURBO seeks to make permanent change through temporary pop-up installations in the built environment.
 TURBO is part of the Nashville Civic Design Center’s Reclaiming Public Space Initiative.
-It is comprised of volunteers who make several committees that meet at least once a month.
-The committees meet together on the second Tuesday of every month to discuss happenings (projects, publications, new ideas, etc.) of the group as a whole.
 Join the Movement!